Diplobune: Early Pre-Grande Coupure Europe

 Palaeogeography of Europe and Asia during the middle Eocene with possible artiodactyl and perissodactyl dispersal routes.

 For much of the Eocene, a hothouse climate with humid, tropical environments with consistently high precipitations prevailed.
 Modern mammalian orders including the Perissodactyla, Artiodactyla, and Primates (or the suborder Euprimates) appeared already by the early Eocene, diversifying rapidly and developing dentitions specialized for folivory.
 The omnivorous forms mostly either switched to folivorous diets or went extinct by the middle Eocene (47–37 million years ago) along with the archaic "condylarths".
 By the late Eocene (approx. 37–33 mya), most of the ungulate form dentitions shifted from bunodont (or rounded) cusps to cutting ridges (i.e. lophs) for folivorous diets.

 Land connections between western Europe and North America were interrupted around 53 Ma.
 From the early Eocene up until the Grande Coupure extinction event (56–33.9 mya), western Eurasia was separated into three landmasses: western Europe (an archipelago), Balkanatolia (in-between the Paratethys Sea of the north and the Neotethys Ocean of the south), and eastern Eurasia.
 The Holarctic mammalian faunas of western Europe were therefore mostly isolated from other landmasses including Greenland, Africa, and eastern Eurasia, allowing for endemism to develop.
 Therefore, the European mammals of the late Eocene (MP17–MP20 of the Mammal Palaeogene zones) were mostly descendants of endemic middle Eocene groups.

 The appearances of derived anoplotheriines by MP18 occurred long after the extinction of the endemic European perissodactyl family Lophiodontidae in MP16, including the largest lophiodont Lophiodon lautricense, which weighed over 2000 kg.
 The extinction of the Lophiodontidae was part of a faunal turnover, which likely was the result of a shift from humid and highly tropical environments to drier and more temperate forests with open areas and more abrasive vegetation.
 The surviving herbivorous faunas shifted their dentitions and dietary strategies accordingly to adapt to abrasive and seasonal vegetation.
 The environments were still subhumid and full of subtropical evergreen forests, however.
 The Palaeotheriidae was the sole remaining European perissodactyl group, and frugivorous-folivorous or purely folivorous artiodactyls became the dominant group in western Europe.
 MP16 also marked the last appearances of most European crocodylomorphs, of which the aligatoroid Diplocynodon was the only survivor due to seemingly adapting to the general decline of tropical climates of the late Eocene.

-Unfortunately, the temporal ranges of two Diplobune species D. bavarica and D. quercyi are uncertain, as they are not currently recognized in the Mammal Palaeogene faunal zones.
-As a result, only D. secundaria and D. minor have recognized temporal ranges, from MP18 to MP20 and from MP22 to MP23, respectively.
+The temporal range of D. bavarica is uncertain, as they are not currently recognized in the Mammal Palaeogene faunal zones.
+As a result, only D. secundaria, D. quercyi, and D. minor have recognized temporal ranges, from MP18 to MP20, from MP19 to MP21, and from MP22 to MP23, respectively.